soonhyeon/Noisy-ArcMix/README.md

 ## Citation
-If you use this method or this code in your paper, then pleas cite it:
+If you use this method or this code in your paper, then please cite it: